jrcarob/Mortality_projections/README.md

 # Mortality projections with R packages 'demography' and 'lifecontigencies'

-As one of the main sections in the Ph.D thesis I am working in and based on the R packages demography, developed by Rob J. Hyndman, Heather Booth, Leonie Tickle, and John Maindonald (2011)  and lifecontingencies, developed by Giorgio A. Spedicato, (2013) we show mortality and simulate it for Spain with data-set available from Human Mortality Database (HMD).
+As one of the main sections in the Ph.D thesis I am working in and based on the R packages 'demography', developed by Rob J. Hyndman, Heather Booth, Leonie Tickle, and John Maindonald (2011)  and 'lifecontingencies', developed by Giorgio A. Spedicato, (2013) we show mortality and simulate it for Spain with data-set available from Human Mortality Database (HMD) with a total set from 1908 to 2016.

 Technicalities are omitted for the sake of simplicity but the reference with the corresponding code can be found here https://cran.r-project.org/web/packages/lifecontingencies/vignettes/mortality_projection.pdf